Access and Inclusion

 Sibings for life.
 Tracing its origins back to the early 1900s, the program pairs up a junior (the “Big”) with an incoming first-year (the “Little”).

-DisOrientation is an ever-evolving tradition, but at its core it serves to build camaraderie between the senior and freshman classes.
+DisOrientation is an ever-evolving tradition, but at its core it serves to build camaraderie between seniors and first-year students.

 A first-year and sophomore based tradition.
 First-year students receive small gifts over the course of the week from a sophomore ‘Elf.’